 Is there guidance on COVID-19 testing?

 Yes, per TEA’s public health guidance in order to help mitigate the risk of asymptomatic individuals being on campuses, school systems may provide and/or conduct recurring COVID-19 testing using rapid on-site antigen and off-site laboratory testing provided by the state or other sources through the end of the SY 21-22.
 Off-site testing results will be available within 24-48 hours.
 Testing can be conducted with staff and students voluntarily.
 Prior written permission of parents is required for students under the age of 18.
-All school-based personnel conducting the testing must comply with any training requirements.
+Only school district nurses or approved vendors may conduct testing.
 All results of the tests will be reported through the appropriate web-based system.
 You may find out if your district is participating in the state program here.